dwyl/javascript-todo-list-tutorial/README.md

 "MUV" has the following benefits:
 + Easier to _understand_ what is going on in more advanced apps because the "_flow_" is always the same.
-+ Uni-directional data-flow means "state" is always predictable: given a specific set starting data model and specific sequence of update actions the output/end state will _always_ be the same.
++ ***Uni-directional data-flow*** means "state" is always predictable: given a specific starting "state" and sequence of update actions the output/end state will _always_ be the same.
 This makes testing/testability very easy!
 + There's **no** "***middle man***" to complicate things